nawabahmadreshi/documentation/pages/getting-started/link-domain-subdomain.md

 Once you enable this root domain for Branch links, you will not be able to use it for hosting anything else.
 We recommend using a subdomain, or purchasing a new root domain for this purpose. **You cannot use your main website domain for hosting Branch links**.
 {% endcaution %}

-1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Custom Link Domain** section.
+1. Go to [Link Settings](https://dashboard.branch.io/#/settings/link){:target="_blank"} on the Branch dashboard, and find the **Link Domain** section.
-1. Check the **Enable custom domain** box.{% image src='/img/pages/getting-started/link-domain-subdomain/enable-custom-domain.png' 2-thirds center alt='successful custom domain configuration' %}
+1. Click `Use my own domain`.{% image src='/img/pages/getting-started/link-domain-subdomain/subdomain-setting.png' full center alt='successful custom domain configuration' %}
-1. Enter your custom domain into the text box and click the `Save` button.
-(If the validation status doesn't update with nameservers please **refresh the page.**) {% image src='/img/pages/getting-started/link-domain-subdomain/custom_domain_nameservers_error.png' fullcenter alt='root domain nameservers' %}
+1. Enter your custom domain into the text box.
+1. Resolve any errors. {% image src='/img/pages/getting-started/link-domain-subdomain/domain-error.png' two-thirds center alt='root domain nameservers' %}
 1. Work with your domain registrar to make the Branch-provided nameservers authoritative for your domain. **Note that this means you cannot host anything else on this domain — only Branch links**
-1. Click the `Save` button on the Branch dashboard again.
+1. Click `Confirm`.

 ## About the legacy bnc.lt domain